 Pierce County is developing its Americans with Disabilities Act (ADA) Transition Plan for Public Rights-of-Way.
 This plan will guide us as we bring existing pedestrian facilities—including sidewalks, curb ramps, pedestrian push buttons and driveway entrances—located in the public right-of-way into compliance with the ADA.

 Pierce County accepted public comment on the draft ADA Transition Plan Aug.
 1-30.
-Staff will now will review the feedback and submit the draft plan to the Pierce County Council this fall for consideration.
+Staff have reviewed the feedback and will submit the draft plan to the Pierce County Council this fall for consideration.

 About the ADA Transition Plan

 Pierce County is required to develop an ADA Transition Plan (Title II 28 CFR § 35.150) that outlines how Pierce County will bring non-compliant pedestrian facilities into compliance.